 "For the same reason you also pay taxes, for the authorities are ministers of God, attending to this very thing.
-Pay all of them their dues, taxes to whom taxes are due, revenue to whom revenue is due, respect to whom respect is due, honor to whom honor is due" (Rom 13:6, 7).
+Pay all of them their dues, taxes to whom taxes are due, revenue to whom revenue is due, respect to whom respect is due, honor to whom honor is due" (Rom 13:6-7).
 The Lord Jesus also said, "Render therefore to Caesar the things that are Caesar's, and to God the things that are God's" (Mt 22:20, 21; cf. Mt 17:24-27).

-- C. Honor the leaders of your country, the governors, and all in authority, and make supplications, prayers, and intercessions for them (1 Tim 2:1-3; 1 Pet 2:17). - D. In cases where a country's government goes against God's will, Christians should abide by God's higher standard and obey God.
+- C. Honor the leaders of your country, the governors, and all in authority, and make supplications, prayers, and intercessions for them (1Tim 2:1-3; 1 Pet 2:17) - D. In cases where a country's government goes against God's will, Christians should abide by God's higher standard and obey God.

-If a ruler becomes a dictator, going against God's principles and suppressing basic human rights (e.g., freedom of religion or evangelism), then Christians should courageously uphold God's principles and commandments.
-Daniel, Daniel's three friends, apostle Peter, and apostle John all remained loyal to the Lord in spite of threats and persecution (Dan 3:1-18, 6:4-10; Acts 4:18-20, 5:29).
+If a ruler becomes a dictator, going against God's principles and suppressing basic human rights (e.g. freedom of religion or evangelism), then Christians should courageously uphold God's principles and commandments.
+Daniel, Daniel's three friends, apostle Peter, and apostle John all remained loyal to the Lord in spite of threats and persecution (Dan 3:1-18; 6:4-10; Acts 4:18-20; 5:29).

-E. Although there are many secular judicial systems, the Bible does not encourage Christians to bring arguments and disputes to court.
-This does not mean the authority of the court is belittled.
+E. Even though the country has its judicial system, the Bible does not permit Christians to bring each other to court.
+This is not to belittle the authority of the courts.
 Rather, Christians should remember the love and forgiveness of Jesus Christ when they have disputes with other members.
 Christians should willingly yield and submit to the church's judgment.
-We must learn to forgive and love one another, as well as practice the principles of God's kingdom-to manifest love in a darkened world (Mt 18:21-35; 1 Cor 9:1-8, 13:4-8; Col 3:13).
+We must learn to forgive and love one another, as well as practice the principles of God's kingdom-to manifest love in a darkened world (Mt 18:21-35; 1 Cor 9:1-8; 13:4-8; Col 3:13).